 \[ \begin{align} f\left(t\right) = \sum_{k = 0}^\infty\frac{F^k\left(0\right)}{k!}t^k \end{align} \]

 with $F^0 = f$.
-Assuming that $F$ continues to be linear, this can be done
+Assuming that $F$ is furthermore linear, one can reformulate this as

 \[ \begin{align} f\left(t\right) &= \sum_{k = 0}^n\frac{F^k\left(0\right)}{k!}t^k + \sum_{k = n + 1}^\infty\frac{F^k\left(0\right)}{k!}t^k\nonumber\\ &= f_0 + tF\left\{f_0 + \frac{t}{2}F\left[f_0 + \dots + \frac{t}{n}F\left(f_0\right)\right]\right\} + O\left(t^{n + 1}\right)\tag{25.30}\label{eq:rk_lin} \end{align} \]

-rephrase.
-So the first $n$ derivatives of $f$ are approximated by this method, which is called linear Runge-Kutta method of third order.
+Thus the first $n$ derivatives of $f$ are approximated by this method, which is called the linear third-order Runge-Kutta method.

 \[ \begin{align} f_1 \coloneqq \frac{t}{2}F\left[f_0 + \dots + \frac{t}{n}F\left(f_0\right)\right], \end{align} \]